signalfx/gdi-specification/docs/repository.md

 ## Required Files

 - MUST have a [CHANGELOG.md](templates/CHANGELOG.md) updated for every release
+  - The CHANGELOG.md is intended to be consumed by humans, and not machines.
+  - The file SHOULD contain an `Unreleased` section at the top, which includes changes that have not yet been released.
+  - The file MUST be in reverse chronological order, with the most recent releases at the top of the file, after the `Unreleased` section.
+  - Each release SHOULD be separated by a line separator (`---`) from the other relases.
+  - Each release SHOULD contain separate sections each major functionality area (if applicable).
+  The following sub-sub-sections MAY be used, as appropriate.
+    - `General Notes` - General comments about the release that users should know about.
+    - `Breaking Changes` - Any changes that will break backward compatibility with previous versions.
+    - `Bugfixes` - Details of bugs that were fixed.
+    - `Enhancements` - New features that have been added to the project.
+  - The CHANGELOG.md SHOULD NOT list every PR, but only changes from an end-user point of view.
+Anyone who is interested in all the details of every change in the project can use the git log for that.
 - MUST add the [CODE_OF_CONDUCT.md](templates/CODE_OF_CONDUCT.md)
 - MUST add the [CONTRIBUTING.md](templates/CONTRIBUTING.md)
 - MUST have a `.github/CODEOWNERS` file with at least two currently full-time Splunkers listed